Book an appointment with Wild Wood Hair Company! Schedule Online

 Products

-Shampoo, conditioner and other hair products need to be extension friendly- meaning they should be paragon and sulfate free.
+Shampoo, conditioner and other hair products need to be extension friendly- meaning they should be paraben and sulfate free.
 You should also use a serum/oil/leave in conditioner from the ears down, daily, for continued moisture.
 If you have products at home that you would like to use, or try something new, please check with me prior so I can confirm its extensions friendly.

 Sleeping